Home Log in Sign up Profile Log out

 Uaglio / Uaglione

-A common Neapolitan term meaning guy or dude.
-It's used to refer to young men or boys informally, similar to saying bro or kid in English.
-It might also be written with the letter G in front, as guaglione, and it has a feminine counterpart: uagliona or guagliona.
+A very common Neapolitan term meaning guy or dude.
+It’s used informally to refer to young men or boys, similar to saying bro or kid in English.
+It can also be written as guaglione and has a feminine form: uagliona or guagliona.

 Jamme, jamme bell’